Cassava pone is a sweet dense baked dessert made with grated cassava and grated coconut.

 This baked treat has a rich, caramelized flavour making it a comforting and satisfying sweet that is enjoyed year-round through various parts of the Caribbean.

 Every Caribbean family has their preferred version of cassava pone.
-My family is Trinidadian, and this is how my mom has been making it for years.
+My family is Trinidadian, and this is what my mom uses in her recipe:

 - Grated Cassava (Yuca): a starchy root vegetable with a mild slightly nutty and earthy flavour.
 I use frozen pre-grated cassava for this recipe.